nss-day-cohort-51/Kandy-Korner/chapters/Kandy_inventory.md

 Now create as many products as you want to sell at your locations.
 Each product should have a foreign key to which category it belongs to.
 It should also have a product name, and a price.

-Then create a directory for your product components and create a module for your product provider component, your list component, and your individual product component.
+Then create a directory for your product components and create your list component, and your individual product component.
+Be sure to create a a module for your product API calls.

-Then, after the list of locations in the UI, display all of your products.
+After the list of locations in the UI, display all of your products.
 Make sure you display all properties, even the foreign key.